abij/car_lookup_slackbot/README.md

 [![Build Status](https://dev.azure.com/alexanderbij/alexanderbij/_apis/build/status/abij.car_lookup_slackbot?branchName=master)](https://dev.azure.com/alexanderbij/alexanderbij/_build/latest?definitionId=1&branchName=master)

-Slackbot to scan images for licence plates and report the known car details:
+Slackbot to scan images for licence plates and report the known car details.
+The car owners are fetched from a csv-file on a fileshare.

 ![slack-bot-car-lookup](docs/slackbot-car-lookup.png)

 ## Hosting

 - Create an app in [api.slack.com](https://api.slack.com/apps)
-    - configure /kenteken and /my_car
+    - configure `/car` slack commmand
-    - configure event-api for
+    - configure event-api on file_created / file_shared events in channel-scope
 - Host as a docker container in the cloud, or use nGrok while testing.
     - Pass environment variables from Slack and/or opendata.rdw.nl
         - `ACTIVE_TOKEN` OAuth _Bot User OAuth Access Token_ (xoxb-***)